trivialTZ/DM_DE_Signals_in_SNe_BAO_CMB/README.md

 If you use this code in your research, please cite:

-> Tang, TZ, Brout, D., Karwal, T., Chang, C., Miranda, V., & Vincenzi, M. (2025). *Uniting the Observed Dynamical Dark Energy Preference with the Discrepancies in Ωₘ and H₀ Across Cosmological Probes*. [arXiv:2412.04430](https://arxiv.org/abs/2412.04430).
+> Tang, TZ, Brout, D., Karwal, T., Chang, C., Miranda, V., & Vincenzi, M. (2025). *Uniting the Observed Dynamical Dark Energy Preference with the Discrepancies in Ωm and H₀ Across Cosmological Probes*. [arXiv:2412.04430](https://arxiv.org/abs/2412.04430).